|Nutrition Facts (per serving)|

 Heat the oven to 350 F.

-In a bowl, combine the all-purpose flour, baking powder, and salt; stir to blend the dry ingredients thorougly.
+In a bowl, combine the all-purpose flour, baking powder, and salt; stir to blend the dry ingredients thoroughly.

 In a mixing bowl with an electric mixer, cream the 1 cup of softened butter until smooth.
 Gradually add the granulated sugar and beat until light and fluffy.
 Beat in the eggs, one at a time, beating well after each addition.
-Add the marmalade and orange zest; beat until well blended.
+Add the 1 teaspoon vanilla, marmalade, and orange zest; beat until well blended.

 Beat in flour mixture in three additions, alternating with the orange juice and ending with the flour mixture.* Beat well after each addition.